AlexsanderRST/YGO-Booster-Packs/README.md

 # EDOPro Booster Packs

 This program is an booster pack open simulator.
+It is still a prototype and may change according to feedback.